pods13/assetsfirst/README.md

 - [x] Show identifier with company name on position page(check out tradingview for inspiration)
 - [ ] Setup schedule job that recalculate position p&l and keep results in a separate db table, use these data in positionView
-- [ ] Fill up Ex-dividend date column with relevant data
+- [ ] Fill up Upcoming dividend date column with relevant data
 - [x] In Sectoral distribution use current value of positions instead of initial one
 - [ ] Show percentage in sectoral distribution widget
 - [ ] Allow user to change name of tag category